Grid Operator PJM Makes Customers Pay Twice for Fossil Fuel Power

 We are challenging flaws in PJM’s capacity market auction that favor fossil fuels and could mean skyrocketing rates for Mid-Atlantic customers

-At the end of July, the largest grid operator in the country—PJM Interconnection—announced eye-popping results in its capacity auction that threaten to send electricity rates soaring for people in the 13 states it serves and the District of Columbia.
-The overall cost of capacity—which PJM procures to ensure adequate resources to meet system needs—jumped from about $2 billion to nearly $15 billion.
-While PJM appears to believe that these extraordinarily high prices are fair, consumers, states, and the need for reform of the auction rules is urgent.
+At the end of July, the largest grid operator in the country — PJM Interconnection — announced eye-popping results in its capacity auction that threaten to send electricity rates soaring for people in the 13 states it serves and the District of Columbia.
+The overall cost of capacity — which PJM procures to ensure adequate resources to meet system needs — jumped from about $2 billion to nearly $15 billion.
+While PJM appears to believe that these extraordinarily high prices are fair, consumers, states, and others agree that the need for reform of the auction rules is urgent.

 Other regions protect consumers better.
 In New York and New England, grid operators have FERC-approved rules in place that require capacity markets to account for the fact that consumers are already paying RMR units to remain operational.
 In approving those rules in other regions, FERC repeatedly found that it is unreasonable to ignore power plants that consumers are already paying to stay online and consistently emphasized the need to avoid forcing consumers “to pay twice for the same capacity need.”
 Our complaint asks FERC to bring PJM’s rules in line with rules in other markets that it has already approved to protect consumers from unreasonable and excessive costs.